-On behalf of CWPA and California's wetfish industry, I submitted a letter in November 2018, requesting a renewal of our Exempted Fishery Permit (EFP) that the Council and NOAA Fisheries approved in 2018.
-The justification remains as stated last year: "The goal of the Coastal Pelagic Species Near-shore Cooperative Survey (CPS-NCS) research [in 2019] is to continue a pilot study to develop sampling methodology for estimating CPS biomass in shallow waters that are not accessible to NOAA ships."
-Our objective is to collect sufficient data in 2019 to qualify nearshore aerial survey estimates for use in the 2020 sardine Stock Assessment Review.
+On behalf of CWPA and California's wetfish industry, I'm again requesting a renewal of our Exempted Fishery Permit (EFP) that the Council and NOAA Fisheries approved in April 2019.
+The justification remains as stated last year: "The goal of the Coastal Pelagic Species Nearshore Cooperative Survey (CPS-NCS) research is to continue to develop sampling methodology for estimating CPS biomass in shallow waters that are not accessible to NOAA ships."
+Our objective in 2019 was to collect sufficient data to qualify nearshore aerial survey estimates for use in the 2020 sardine Stock Assessment.
+This EFP proposes to build on the work conducted in 2019 to strengthen the aerial observer bias correction factor and continue work in Monterey.

-This letter provides an update of our 2019 EFP request: in summary, our objective in 2019 is to complete, and potentially enhance, the scientific matrix of point sets established in 2018, and to expand the area of study to include transects and point sets in Monterey in addition to S.CA.
-This extended sampling will enable us to provide a bias correction factor for the Monterey - Central Coast area as well as S.CA, thus qualifying aerial surveys conducted by the Department of Fish and Wildlife in both areas for use as minimum estimates of biomass.
-Our focus in 2019 is point sets on larger schools and anchovy.
+This letter provides an update of our 2019 EFP request: in summary, our objective in 2020 is to complete the scientific matrix of point sets established in 2018 in S.CA., seeking point sets of larger sardine schools as well as additional transects.
+Besides work in S.CA. we also intend to continue in Monterey, conducting both transects and point sets.
+This extended sampling will enable us to provide a bias correction factor for the Monterey - Central Coast area as well as S.CA, thus qualifying aerial surveys conducted by the Department of Fish and Wildlife in both areas for use as minimum estimates of nearshore biomass.
+To the extent possible, this work will be conducted in coordination with NOAA offshore surveys, both spring and summer.